Dabendorf/DNT-Aktivitetskalenderinator/Readme.md

 Example:
 ```
 Description,Query
-"[ALL]",
+"[ALL]","&levels=2,3,4&targetGroups=Fjellsportsinteresserte,Ungdom,Voksne&types=320,324&subtypes=345,361,328,348,352,346,452&startdate=20.04.2025"
 "2-3 dager Bergen og Askøy","duration=twothree&associations=25195,24939"
 "Bergen byfjellene vest and sentral","areas=12220,12221"
 ```
-There is an optional all-kvantor which is applied to all strings, being denoted with [ALL]
+There is an optional all-kvantor which is applied to all strings, being denoted with [ALL].
+The [EXCLUDE] parameter filters away words included in the title, so please be very cautious here.

 ### Run project
 `dotnet run` (after having run `dotnet build`)